 They continued to live at 254 Marlborough during the 1897-1898 winter season, but moved thereafter back to New York City.
 In the early 1900s they maintained a home at 2 Avenue Montaigne in Paris.
 She continued to own 254 Marlborough and lease it to others.

 During the 1898-1899 winter season, 254 Marlborough was the home of banker William Pratt Lyman and his wife Helen (Beeckman) Lyman.
 They previously had lived at the Hotel Berkeley (southeast corner of Berkeley and Boylston) and prior to that, during the 1895-1896 season, at 292 Marlborough.
-They also maintained a summer home in Nahant.
+They also maintained a home in Nahant.
 By the 1899-1900 season, they had moved to 435 Beacon.

 By the 1899-1900 winter season, 254 Marlborough was the home of banker Henry Sturgis Grew, II, and his wife, Ethel Gertrude (Hooper) Grew.
 They previously had lived in an apartment at 330 Dartmouth.
-They also maintained a summer home in Manchester.
+They also maintained a home in Manchester.